 Welcome y bienvenidos!
-I’m Vanessa, a Latina mom to mixed race children and founder of De Su Mama, a space where the unique legacy of multiracial motherhood is built, examined and celebrated.
+I’m Vanessa, a Latina mom to two, wife to my one and only, and founder of De Su Mama: a space where the legacy of multiracial motherhood is examined and celebrated.

 De Su Mama is Spanish, meaning from your mother, and speaks to the plethora of love letters I wrote to my daughter as she grew from infant to toddler to big sister.
 Every day brought growth and change – I was desperate to remember it all – and then our son was born.
 Life started to move quick.